danbev/learning-iot/doc/rf.md

 ### Phase Modulation
 This this case a change in phase could be used to indicate 1 and no change could be 0.
-Visually this would look like break in the curve and it starting over in the down instead of up or vice virca.
+Visually this would look like break in the curve and it starting over in the down instead of up or vice verca.

 ### Digial signals and frequency
 A digital signal is in a specific state as high or low, 1 or 0.
 This state is